robinrodricks/FluentListView/README.md

-How can I emphasise the row under the mouse?[¶](#how-can-i-emphasise-the-row-under-the-mouse "Permalink to this headline")
+How can I emphasise the row under the mouse?
 -------------------------------------------------------------------------------------------------------------------------------

 This is called “hot tracking”.
 The normal ListView can underline the text of the row under the mouse.
 FluentListView can do much more.